palex00/Archipelago/worlds/pokemon_bw/docs/roadmap.md

 # Roadmap for Pokémon BW AP

-## Some headline

 The "barely working" version will still be playable to goal, so it will start with 0.1.0.

 Every feature will increase the version by +0.1.

 However, do not confuse that with the semantic version naming: `major.minor.build`

-Version 1.0.0 will happen when certain features are implemented.
+Version 1.0.0 will happen when certain important features are implemented.

 ## Road to 1.0.0 (Required for core)